Information Governance and Ethics

 Benefit to society

 Balancing individual privacy concerns with the potential societal benefits that can arise from research and analysis of health data.
-We do this working closely with the WMSDE’s data trust committee and its patient and public involvement, communications and engagement workstream.
+We do this working closely with the West Midlands SDE’s data trust committee and its patient and public involvement, communications and engagement workstream.

 Transparency in data use